wewxd/file-sharing-website/README.md

 # file-sharing-website
-A file sharing website I use to upload and manage screenshots and other files.
+This is a file sharing website I use to upload and manage screenshots and other files.
 You can find it here: https://fuckmy.cat
+Actually i think i might rewrite it from scratch to do something cleaner.
+This lacks a router and a decent API.
+I'll probably do it in python with flask.

 <img src="https://letme.fuckmy.cat/OewTl.png">